Weighted Combinatorial Laplacian and its Application to Coverage Repair in Sensor Networks

-To illustrate what our weighted combinatorial Laplacian can measure, let us take a look at the case $n=1$ and explain how our weighted Laplacian can capture "almost 1-dimensional holes".
-The Figure \ref{fig:complex} is a simplicial complex, a graph with each triangle filled by a (green) sheet.
-Since each triangle is filled by a sheet, combinatorially there is no 1-dimensional holes present in this complex, and in fact we can verify this fact by computing its 1st homology.
+\emph{\textbf{\changedSBa{Illustration:}}} To illustrate what our weighted combinatorial Laplacian can measure, let us take a look at the case $n=1$ and explain how our weighted Laplacian can capture ``almost 1-dimensional holes''.
+The Figure \ref{fig:complex} is a simplicial complex (a \changedSBa{higher-dimensional extension of graphs} with \emph{\changedSBa{filled-in} triangle \changedSBa{elements}}).
+Since, \changedSBa{in this example}, each triangle is filled, combinatorially there is no 1-dimensional holes present in this complex, and in fact we can verify this fact by computing its 1st homology.
 However, one can tell that there are some parts of the complex where the vertices and the edges are scattered, and this subtlety can be captured well by our weighted Laplacian operators: The histogram shown in Figure \ref{fig:histrogram} shows the comparison of the smallest eigenvalues of our 1st weighted Laplacian operator.
-From this, one may notice that there is a gap between the third and fourth eigenvalue, and this is how our weighted Laplacian tells us that there are three "almost 1-dimensional holes" in the complex.
-Furthermore, the corresponding eigenvectors of the three eigenvalues show where these three holes are placed in the simplicial complex: In Figure \ref{fig:three eigenvecs}, the three eigenvectors are represented by colors of the edges, and it is clear which edges are forming the "almost 1-dimensional holes".
+From this, one may notice that there is a \changedSBa{relatively large} gap between the third and fourth eigenvalue, and this is how our weighted Laplacian tells us that there are three ``almost 1-dimensional holes'' in the complex.
+Furthermore, the corresponding eigenvectors of the three eigenvalues \changedSBa{indicate} where these three holes are placed in the simplicial complex: In Figure \ref{fig:three eigenvecs}, the three eigenvectors are represented by colors of the edges, and it is clear which edges are forming the ``almost 1-dimensional holes''.

 Another advantage of our weighted Laplacian operators is the fact that the eigenvalues are the real-valued piece-wise smooth functions of weights, whose gradient computation is not too expensive even for a large simplicial complex, as we shall see.
 Hence, given that we have some control over the dynamics of the simplicial complex, say, positions of the vertices, our Laplacian operators will give us a good control over the holes of the simplicial complex.
 In this way, we will apply our weighted Laplacian operators to develop the efficient coverage repair algorithm for sensor networks.